newagemob/intracav-blog/content/articles/Blood-Draws-and-Hemolysis.md

 ## Discussion

 \*I know there’s studies out there that claim that the catheter size is what causes hemolysis, they’re right and they’re so wrong.
-They have partial data to prove it, and it doesn’t correlate with anecdote.
-“If the data and anecdote don’t line up, re-evaluate the data”, Jeff Bezos.
+They have partial data to prove it, and it doesn’t correlate with anecdotes.
+“If the data and anecdotes don’t line up, re-evaluate the data”, Jeff Bezos.
-I keep hearing “22g and smaller catheters are causing hemolysis don’t draw blood from them” ok so we can’t use the 22g catheters but we can use the 23 gauge butterfly?
+I keep hearing “22g and smaller catheters are causing hemolysis, don’t draw blood from them” ok so we can’t use the 22g catheters but we can use the 23 gauge butterfly?
 What about our pediatric patients?
 What about the blood draw from initial stick, how come they’re allowed but nothing after?
 Then it must NOT be the catheter size but something else.
 That’s why we’re here.
 To re-evaluate the data so we can find solutions to prevent unnecessary trauma to the patient’s body.

 I hear people say “why fix what ain’t broke”.
 Well… the deeper I dive into this thing called Vascular Access, the more broken I’m finding our standard practice to be.
 50% of PIVC fail before end of treatment.
 Increased vein trauma and long term venous depletion due to multiple venipunctures or improper aspiration techniques throughout the hospital stay, even more so with hemolyzed lab samples.
 Iatrogenic anemia we like to chase after with blood transfusion.